 This applies in a general sense, but also in the more specific context of your fitness routine: The right nutrition can not only give you the fuel to power through a workout, but can also help you recover faster.
-Here’s a closer look at why eating right is a crucial part of any comprehensive fitness program, along with tips for reaping the biggest nutritional benefits.
+Here’s a closer look at why healthy eating is a crucial part of any comprehensive fitness program, along with tips for reaping the biggest nutritional benefits.

-Why Eating Right Matters
+Why Healthy Eating Matters

 The President’s Council on Fitness, Sports & Nutrition states: “Unhealthy eating habits have contributed to the obesity epidemic in the United States: about one-third of U.S. adults (33.8%) are obese and approximately 17% (or 12.5 million) of children and adolescents aged 2—19 years are obese.

 Even for people at a healthy weight, a poor diet is associated with major health risks that can cause illness and even death.
 These include heart disease, hypertension (high blood pressure), type 2 diabetes, osteoporosis, and certain types of cancer.
 By making smart food choices, you can help protect yourself from these health problems.”
 The takeaway?
-While diet is critical to weight loss and weight management, it’s also much more than that.
+While healthy eating is critical to weight loss and weight management, it’s also much more than that.

 When it comes to exercise, eating the right foods at the right time can help you keep your energy levels up, feel full longer, and function at optimal levels.
 This is not only advantageous from a physical perspective, but also from a mental one.
 The better you feel, the more motivated you’ll be with your workout regimen.

 Maximize Your Diet, Maximize Your Workout